gitlabhq/gitlab-runner/docs/executors/docker.md

 Docker-ssh then connects to the SSH server that is running inside the container using its internal IP.

-This executor is no longer maintained and will be removed in near future.
+This executor is no longer maintained and will be removed in the near future.

 [Docker Fundamentals]: https://docs.docker.com/engine/understanding-docker/
 [docker engine]: https://www.docker.com/products/docker-engine